 The Statistics Group

-Biostatistics.
-An important activity is statistical modelling and analysis of data from genomics, where multiple hypothesis testing is a central research topic, Ongoing research also includes exact hypothesis testing concerning parameters of discrete distributions in the presence of nuisance parameters.
+An important activity is statistical modelling and analysis of data from genomics, where multiple hypothesis testing is a central research topic.
+Ongoing research also includes exact hypothesis testing concerning parameters of discrete distributions in the presence of nuisance parameters.

-Industrial statistics.
-The main resarch topics include Design of experiments, reliability analysis and extreme value statistics.
+The main research topics include Design of Experiments (DOE), reliability analysis and extreme value statistics.
 In reliability, focus is modelling and statistical inference in connection with repairable and maintainable systems and calculation of system reliability of structural systems.
 In extreme value statistics, focus is estimation of extreme responses of dynamic structures and extreme value prediction from sampled time series.
 The research in DOE is directed towards projection properties of non-regular two-level designs.